railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 * Products ordered but not delivered: 5

-* Products in manfacture: 2
+* Products in manfacturing: 2

 The rules defined are: